Walter Livingston: Life

 He was a delegate to the Provincial Convention held in New York in April and May 1775, and a member of the First New York Provincial Congress from May to November 1775.
 He served as Commissary of Stores and Provisions for the Department of New York from July 17, 1775, until September 7, 1776, when he resigned.
 He was Deputy Commissary General of the Northern Department in 1775 and 1776.

 Walter Livingston's grave at Trinity Church Cemetery.

 In 1777, he was appointed a county judge for Albany County.
-He was a member of the first two state assemblies from 1777 to 1779, and the eighth from 1784–85, as one of ten representatives elected on a county-wide general ticket.
+He was a member of the first two state assemblies from 1777 to 1779, and the eighth from 1784 to 1785, as one of ten representatives elected on a county-wide general ticket.
 He was elected by his fellow representatives to be the inaugural Speaker of the Assembly, also from 1777 to 1779.
 In 1784, he was a member of the New York and Massachusetts Boundary Commission.
 He was a member of the Board of Regents of the University of the State of New York from 1784 to 1787.

 He was a member from New York of the Continental Congress in 1784 and 1785.
 In 1785, he was appointed Commissioner of the United States Treasury.